kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+## 2024-10-09
+* Fixed AllergyIntolerance script to avoid NPEs when DateValue is null in Finding

 ## 2024-06-06

 * Disabled diagnostic reports for Hull as long as Bahia has no data mapped to it.